RemyDegenne/remydegenne.github.io/docs/SL_2025/readme_FittedQ.txt

     Setup virtual environment (optional but recommended):

-conda create -n fitted_q python=3.9
+conda create -n fitted_q python=3.10
 conda activate fitted_q

     to deactivate the environnement (don't do that now), use 'conda deactivate'

 	Install required libraries:

-pip install jupyter scipy scikit_learn git+https://github.com/rlberry-py/rlberry@v0.6.0
+pip install jupyter scipy scikit_learn rlberry

     Then you are all set to start the notebook, running the "jupyter notebook" command